-Biomedical Engineering is a discipline that advances knowledge in engineering, biology, and medicine.
+Biomedical engineering is a discipline that advances knowledge in engineering, biology, and medicine.
 This cross-disciplinary work integrates engineering sciences with biomedical sciences and clinical practice.
-Examples of biomedical engineering include devices such as implantable cardiac pacemakers, join replacement implants, biomedical imaging, and novel drug delivery systems.
+Examples of biomedical engineering include devices such as implantable cardiac pacemakers, joint replacement implants, biomedical imaging, and innovative drug delivery systems.
 The major will require you to have a strong interest in science, mathematics, medicine, and the life sciences.

-Skills and abilities this major develops include: an understanding of complex medical issues, application of math, scientific and engineering principles to analyze and solve problems, the use of engineering tools, creativity, and effective communication.
+Skills and abilities this major develops include: an understanding of complex medical issues; application of math, scientific, and engineering principles to analyze and to solve problems; the use of engineering tools; creativity; and effective communication.